What's the Difference between a Physician CV and Résumé? Which Should You Use?

 "If your experience is primarily clinical, you may still be a candidate, but it would be ideal to have some additional relevant content" like EMR implementation involvement or teaching experience/awards, she adds.

 Some experts advise keeping both an updated CV and résumé at the ready.
 Practically, though, given the level of detail required to create a physician CV, the expectation is that you should always maintain an updated résumé, which you can then use to build an expanded CV, should it be requested by a potential employer or recruiter.

 "Even for employers in clinical trials work or government research that request a CV, always have your strong executive resume ready," Dr. Gaillour writes.
 "If you are contemplating fields outside of these two, focus only on the resume."

 If you're not sure whether a physician CV or résumé is appropriate in any given instance, don't hesitate to ask.
 "In the United States and Canada, CV and résumé are sometimes used interchangeably," the UC Davis experts add.
 "If you are not sure which kind of document to submit, it is best to ask for clarification."

 Finally, it should go without saying that a physician's résumé is just one piece of a larger, more complex career-finding puzzle.

 "No physician I know obtained their big break, their non-clinical job or their bust-open-opportunity by virtue of an impressive piece of paper," Dr. Gaillour writes.
 "This is not to say the résumé is not important; it is.
 But the résumé is only a single element of successful transition — indeed for some of you, the résumé will be irrelevant.
 Your own chutzpa, contacts, risk-taking, great invention, cleverness, or entrepreneurship, will dictate your success."

 Ready to put your physician CV or résumé to the test?
 Find a locum tenens job opportunity today!
-We invite you to contact us for details or search all available locum jobs now.
+We invite you to contact us for details.